 Von used to follow Dave Ramsey when she first began her financial journey.
 She enjoyed his Financial Peace course and really took a lot of value from it.
 She admires his style but over time, she realized that it works better for her husband than it does for her.
 Her husband supports Ramsey’s philosophy of no credit cards.
 But Von understands that if you treat a credit card just like a debit card and pay off the entire balance every month (not just the recommended minimum payment), they can be a useful tool.

 Von also really admires her dad.
-Her dad is an accountant, taught her to pay off her credit card balance every month, paid off his house in 11 years, and taught her to only buy what she has money in the bank to pay for.
+Her dad is an accountant, taught her to pay off her credit card balance every month, to pay off her house earlier than a traditional 30 year mortgage, and to only buy what she has money in the bank to pay for.
 In the digital space, she really connects with Paula Pant’s Afford Anything podcast.
 She loves Paula’s emphasis on investing in real estate and “boring old stocks.”
 Von likes how Paula is really transparent about her personal investment strategy.

 Essentially, some of the best age-old advice for how to save money is to align yourself with 5 people who are already living the lifestyle you admire and want to lead.
 It doesn’t matter if they are relatives, friends, acquaintances, or people who are living out your values in the online space.